jarek-przygodzki/jarekprzygodzki.dev/blog/content/post/monitor-new-process-creation.md

 ![Process Monitor Process ](/post/images/procmon-process-create-operation.png)

+### ProcMonX
+Process Monitor X (ProcMonX) is a alternative to ProcMon.
+ProcMonX provides information on similar activities to ProcMon, but adds many more events, such as networking, ALPC and memory.

 ### PowerShell
 Microsoft Scripting Guy, Ed Wilson shown that PowerShell can be used to monitor process creation.